Art, ecology and data: a researched-based practice

 Her practice is grounded in interdisciplinary research, drawing on contemporary science, environmental data, and ecological theory.
-Symons often works with scientific databases and has collaborated with organisations such as the International Union for Conservation of Nature (IUCN) Red List, using statistical data to examine patterns of species loss and environmental decline.
+Symons works with scientific databases and has collaborated with organisations such as the International Union for Conservation of Nature (IUCN) Red List, using statistical data to examine patterns of species loss and environmental decline.

 Central to her work is an interest in how systems, including biological, economic, and cultural, intersect.
 Her projects trace connections between colonial histories, globalisation, and consumer culture, revealing how these forces contribute to the ongoing degradation of ecosystems and the disappearance of non-human species.